cuzzlor/cre-scaffold/README.md

 - a 'survey' page for 'survey'
 - a button on each one to navigate between

+## Step 9 - call a REST API with axios + axios-hooks

+We will start off basic:

+- npm install axios axios-hooks
+- use the useAxios hook to call https://icanhazdadjoke.com/ random joke API
+- display the text
+- hook up a button to use the refetch function and loading state

+Also add some more DX stuff:

+- create a list of recommended extensions (eslint, prettier, editorconfig support)
+- local settings to tell VS code to use prettier-vscode extension for formatting

 # Create React App documentation

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).